Applications are open for the 2019 academic year.

 |Clearance Letter - Ministry of Education Requirement (If your child is already in another school in Qatar)||If you are transferring your child from another school in Qatar a Clearance Letter will be required from this school, please ask us about the procedure.|

 The decision to offer a place will be based upon an initial assessment, school reports and/or a trial morning in class.
 Foundation Stage 1 and 2 will have an informal baseline assessment.
 All students from Year 1 and above will be required to sit a Baseline Assessment Test against which future progress will be measured.
-This will include assessments in reading, writing and mathematics, please contact the Admissions Office to set up a date and time.
+This will include assessments in reading, writing and mathematics, the Admissions Office will contact you to set up a date and time once all your application documentation has been received.

 This assessment is made because not all children will be joining from a school that has followed the English National Curriculum of England (ENC), therefore previous assessments might not have been measured against ENC standards.